Gareth Bale was thought by many to be Cristiano Ronaldo's Real Madrid successor on the pitch, and he is beginning to rival him off it as well.

 Along with Lionel Messi, Bale has become the face of Adidas' football arm and reportedly signed a new deal with the company in 2014 worth £20m over six years.

-He has also featured prominently for Nissan in their Champions League campaigns and, most notably of his recent endorsements, signed a 12-month deal with Foot Locker last year.
+He has also featured prominently for Nissan in their Champions League campaigns and had a 12-month deal with Foot Locker in 2016.

 A company called Primesure Limited has been established, however, to manage his own affairs.
 It has three shareholders; Bale himself owns 60 per cent of the company and his parents have 20 per cent each.
 Touchingly, according to the addresses listed on the company's accounts, Bale's parents appear to still live in the modest Cardiff home Gareth grew up in.